dbones/dbones.github.io/_posts/2019-01-22-tdd-an-ioc-container-part-5.md

 - developed a small IoC container, its not complete, but it does work
 - A number of automated tests which detail the features and can double up as documentation
 - Automated CI pipeline
-- project avalible to all to view
+- project available to all to view

 # Retro